My-projects-Files/Mark-2-Cyber-security/cyber-attacks/README.md

 ## Phishing
 Phishing is the use of digital communications to trick people into revealing sensitive data or deploying malicious software.

+## Phishing Kit :
+It is a collection of software tools needed to launch a Phishing Campaign.
+The three main tools in phishing kit are

+  1) Malicious attachments
+  2) Fake data-collection forms
+  3) Fraudualent weblinks

+### Phishing Security Measures :
+  - Anti-phishing Policies
+  - Employee Training Resources
+  - Email filters
+  - Intrusion Prevention systems

 Some of the most common types of phishing attacks today include: